breatheco-de/exercise-unit-test-with-jest/.learn/exercises/00-welcome/README.md

 ## Goal of the day:

-Today you will be creating a small unit converter in node.js (javascript) using Test Driven Development.
+Today you will be creating a small unit converter in node.js (JavaScript) using Test Driven Development.

 Test driven development means that we will develop the tests first, and the functionalities later.

-### Requirements:
+## Requirements:

 1. Before starting to code our project lets make sure we have node version 12+: You can type on your terminal the following command: `$ node -v` and it will return your current node version.